king-block-1/king-1/docs/white-paper.md

 Think of smart contracts like digital vending machines: they automatically execute actions when specific conditions are met.
 Just as a vending machine automatically gives you a snack when you insert the right amount of money, smart contracts automatically handle transactions, rewards, and access rights based on predefined rules.
 No human middleman needed – everything happens automatically and transparently.

 For example, when a fan supports a creator, the smart contract instantly:
 - Sends 95% of the payment directly to the creator
 - Gives the fan their ownership rights and benefits
 - Records everything permanently and transparently

 This automation eliminates the need for platforms to manually process payments, manage memberships, or control access to benefits.

+We're also different from other creator token systems.
+While platforms like XCAD focus on specific social media integrations (YouTube), Roll relies solely on Ethereum, and DeSo requires using their own social platform, King Blockchain provides true platform independence through a dual-chain architecture that works anywhere creators want to build their communities.

 | Stakeholder | Benefit | Description |
 |-------------|---------|-------------|